Goutte/git-spend/README.md

 Running:
 ```
-$ gitime sum
+$ git spend sum
 ```
 would yield:
 > `1 day 2 hours 30 minutes`

-Of course, _gitime_ really shines when you have multiple commits with `/spend` commands that you want to tally and sum.
+Of course, _git-spend_ really shines when you have multiple commits with `/spend` commands that you want to tally and sum.

+> 💡 You can use `git-spend sum` or `git spend sum`, they are equivalent.

 ### Specifications